c-snell/docs/blogs/peer_persistence_blog_rh.md

   pvc-ca03a916-a6fb-434c-bc00-6b8 168 pvc-ca03a916-a6fb-434c-bc00-6b8   83 Synced        NA
 ```

 This verifies that volumes have been created on the primary and remote sites and are synchronized within your Kubernetes cluster.

-This demonstrates the capabilities of the HPE CSI Operator for Kubernetes and HPE Primera Peer Persistence to protect your mission critical workloads including those running in containerized environments like Red Hat OpenShift.

 In the case of complete array failure, Remote Copy will protect your mission critical applications and minimize the potential for data loss and downtime.
+Check out the [Peer Persistence video](#getting-started) mentioned above to see a demo of what happens to a containerized workload running within OpenShift, when the HPE Remote Copy Quorum Witness detects an array failure and triggers the automatic transparent failover and transitions the workload IO to the secondary site without an outage.

 # Next Steps
 Stay tuned to the [HPE DEV blog](https://developer.hpe.com/blog) for future posts regarding the HPE CSI Driver for Kubernetes.
 In the meantime, check out the blog about the new [Volume Mutator capabilities of the HPE CSI Driver](https://developer.hpe.com/blog/8nlLVWP1RKFROlvZJDo9/introducing-kubernetes-csi-sidecar-containers-from-hpe).
 Also, if you want to learn more about Kubernetes, CSI, and the integration with HPE storage products, you can find a ton of resources out on [SCOD](https://scod.hpedev.io)!
 If you are already on Slack or an HPE employee, connect with us on Slack.
 If you are a new user, signup at [slack.hpedev.io](https://slack.hpedev.io).
 We hang out in #kubernetes, #nimblestorage and #3par-primera.